nostrocket/Visor-Nostrocket-Client/README.md

 # solution
 Build: client components for reusability using the Flamewerk template.

+## You can preview the build here: https://nostrocket-app.pages.dev/

 # Short introduction

 JavaScript frameworks are built in layers, such as Vue and React, which are considered tier 1 layers.
 On top of these layers, there are more development structures that provide additional common functionality out of the box, such as NextJS, NuxtJS, and MeteorJS.